Rishitha30/report/README.md

 ***Text user interface***
 Shell-It reads the user input and displays on the screen.

-BASH-default shell for Raspian. man pwd gives the information about a command like how to use it.
+BASH-default shell for Raspian.

+man pwd gives the information about a command like how to use it.

 Linux filesystem is a hierarchy of directories(it simply means folder).

 **Commands**

 pwd-current directory location

 cd-change directory

 Ls-contents of the directory

-ls-l -details about all the directories under a current directory mkdir-creates a directory rmdir-removes a directory sudo-root permission to a command ps-gives all the processes being performed kill-kills the process shutdown
+ls-l -details about all the directories under a current directory

+mkdir-creates a directory

+rmdir-removes a directory

+sudo-root permission to a command

+ps-gives all the processes being performed

+kill-kills the process

+shutdown

 **Creating and accesing a file**

-Using text editor and nano
+Using text editor and nano helps to access a file

 cat-to print contents in file

-head,body-to print the first and last 10 lines of the file cp-copy(takes 2 arguments) mv-move
+head,body-to print the first and last 10 lines of the file

+cp-copy(takes 2 arguments)

+mv-move

 **File permissions**